YuZhengM/scvmap-tutorial/docs/source/usage/dataBrowse.rst

 3.2.2 Trait or disease data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Similarly, fine mapping result data can be filtered using "Type", "Category (ICD-10)", "Subcategory (ICD-10)",and "Source cohort".
+Click on the ``Trait ID`` to enter the trait or disease detail page.

 .. image:: ../img/dataBrowse/fine_mapping.png